rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 10.1.8.72 - - [25/Nov/2021:07:50:45 -0500] "GET / HTTP/1.1" 200 39 "-" "curl/7.61.1"
 ```

-Ok!
+OK!
 All working as expected!
-From the logs of the httpd server we can check the source IP where is originated the request (from the curl in this case).
+From the logs of the httpd server we can check the source IP where the request originated (from the curl in this case).

 * Check the different nodes and their HOST_IP, that are the IPs assigned to the master and workers that are part of the OpenShift cluster running RHCoreOS: